Jumpscale/g8cockpit/docs/installation/installation.md

 ## Installation of a Cockpit

-A Cockpit can be installed in two modes:
+A Cockpit can be installed in one of the two possible modes:

 - [Development Mode](#development)
 - [Production Mode](#production)